-In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of the deadly new virus known as COVID-19.
-In the months following the declaration, precautionary measures to slow the spread of the virus were ordered.
-These measures included closing schools, cancelling public events, limiting public and private gatherings, and restricting business operations, travel and non-essential activities.
+In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of COVID-19.
+Precautionary measures to slow the spread of the virus continued throughout 2021.
+These measures included limitations on business operations, public events, gatherings, travel, and in-person interactions.

-The SWC funds and directs the WorkSource System in Spokane, including WorkSource Spokane, the Spokane Resource Center, the Next Generation Zone and the Talent Solutions Center, which collectively are known as the Spokane WorkSource Campus.
-Due to the social distancing measures necessary to slow the spread of the COVID-19 outbreak in our community, the SWC has closed the campus to customers.
-However, the SWC and campus staff have been working to maintain service delivery for those in need in our community.
+The Council funds and directs the WorkSource System in Spokane, including WorkSource Spokane, the Resource Center of Spokane County, the Next Generation Zone and the Talent Solutions Center, which collectively are known as the Spokane WorkSource Campus.
+The campus returned to full in person customer service during this fiscal year which has allowed for better connection to clients.
+The Council has adopted a hybrid system working remotely and in person for staff and introduced technology services to customers in order to better serve those not ready or able to access in person services.